shivharis/turtlebot3_wiki/docs/source/pc_software.rst

     :target: http://wiki.ros.org

 [``Remote PC``] There are two ways to install `ROS`_.
 If you prefer manual installation, please take the second method.

-**First Method**
-Install the `ROS`_ by using a simple installation script file
+**First Method** : Install the `ROS`_ by using a simple installation script file

 ..
-TIP:: Terminal is opened to go to the Ubuntu search icon, type "Terminal" or use Ctrl-Alt-T.
+TIP:: Terminal can be searched with the Ubuntu search icon on top left corner of screen.
+Shortcut key for terminal is Ctrl-Alt-T.

 .. code-block:: bash

   wget https://raw.githubusercontent.com/oroca/oroca-ros-pkg/kinetic/ros_install.sh && chmod 755 ./ros_install.sh && bash ./ros_install.sh catkin_ws kinetic

-**Second Method**
-You can start from "`1.2 Setup your sources.list`_" and keep working on until "`1.7 Getting rosinstall`_" from below ROS installation instruction link.
+**Second Method** : You can start from "`1.2 Setup your sources.list`_" and keep working on until "`1.7 Getting rosinstall`_" from below ROS installation instruction link.

 - http://wiki.ros.org/kinetic/Installation/Ubuntu